 This is a regime that eradicated it's own nation's heritage - monarchs killed, churches destroyed not to mention 20% of their own intelligentsia and military elite shot or sent to death camps.
 I'm not making this up it's is all well documented.

 Estonians and Russians still live in Estonia.
-About 30% of the Estonian population is considered Russian-speaking.
-There are cities that are almost completely Russian-speaking.
-It’s pointless to make any kind of generalisation about the relationships between the “two sides” - some people get along very well (many Estonians marry Russians and vice versa), others not so much, the great majority just accepts it.
-There’s some effort on the government side to integrate Russians and Estonians, but for the most part life just goes on.
-My name is Russian, given after my great-grandfather and I speak fluent Russian so I do believe I know what I’m talking about.
+While about 30% of the Estonian population is considered Russian-speaking, there are cities that are almost completely Russian-speaking.
+It's pointless to make any kind of generalisation about the relationships between the “two sides” - some people get along very well (many Estonians marry Russians and vice versa), others not so much, the great majority just accepts it.
+There's some effort on the government side to integrate Russians and Estonians, but for the most part life just goes on.
+My own family is a perfect example - my mother was born in Leningrad, Russian is her mother tongue, but she's lived her whole life in Estonia, where she met my dad, a native Estonian.
+My name is Russian, given after my Russian great-grandfather and I speak fluent Russian.

 I personally don't think it's fair to call Russians living in Estonia a minority.
 Living where I do (Western part of Tallinn), you often get the impression you're living in Russia - you hardly hear any Estonian spoken, workers in shops speak Russian and expect you to speak in Russian.
 Not a day goes by that you're addressed in Russian in some situation.
 A great number of Russians seem to assume that Estonians should learn Russian instead.

 An increasing number of Estonians find it inappropriate that there is a monument symbolising the Soviet occupation standing in the heart of the capital.
 Most people (myself included) still simply ignore it.
 No government or city officials basically has the guts to do anything about this.
 A large portion of the people voting for the mayor of Tallinn (and his party) consists of russian-speaking pensioners.